mariano/li3_doctrine2/README.md

 ?>
 ```

-### Using the Doctrine shell to Generate the schema ###
+### Using the Doctrine shell to generate the schema ###

 Once you have your model(s) created, you can use doctrine's shell to generate
 the schema. li3\_doctrine2 offers a wrapper for doctrine's shell that
-reutilizes lithium's connection.
-To run the shell stand in the core directory
+reutilizes lithium's connection details.
+To run the access the core directory
-if your application and do:
+of your application and do:

 ```bash
 $ app/libraries/li3_doctrine2/bin/doctrine